-For some robotics competitions, RC control is not allowed and the rover must be started in autonomous mode with an onboard switch.
+For some robotics competitions, RC control is not allowed and the rover must be started in Auto mode with an onboard switch.
 This article explains how to set up such a switch.

 You don’t necessarily need to use a switch for this.
-If you enable the AUTO_KICKSTART function you can just kick your rover [not too hard!] and APM will register the acceleration and start the vehicle automatically.
+If you enable the AUTO_KICKSTART function you can just kick your rover [not too hard!] and the sensed acceleration will start the vehicle automatically.
 But if you don’t want to kick your car, a switch is the way to go)

 The way this function works is that an APM port is assigned to the Start/Stop switch and APM will wait for that pin to be brought low (connected to ground).
 When this function is enabled, the Rover code will not send power to the rover’s motor in Auto mode until that pin state is detected.
 So the rover will just stay stationary, waiting for you to flick the switch.
 Once you do so, it will perform its Auto mission as usual.
 You can stop the motion at any time by turning the switch back to the off position